Frequently Asked Questions (FAQ)

 What is the Integrative PhD fellowship?

 The Integrative PhD fellowship will support fourteen Ph.D. students over four years, providing fellows with full stipends for two years while they take a minimum of two courses introducing them to digital media or digital design.

 Is the Integrative PhD Fellowship Program a new degree program?

 It is not a degree program and will not accept PhD applications.
 Integrative PhD fellows will be able to cultivate and enhance their traditional social science skills—including hermeneutics, comparative and historical analysis, ethnography, visual theory, and psychometrics—with contemporary methods of coding, mapping, digital media and data visualization.
 Eligible students must be accepted to one of the existing PhD programs at the New School for Social Research.

-The first cohort of four fellows will be selected during the Spring 2018 semester, and will begin their fellowship in Fall 2018.
+The first cohort of five fellows will be selected during the Spring 2019 semester, and will begin their fellowship in Fall 2019.

 What does the fellowship entail?